Thai Town, Los Angeles: History

 In 2008, the Thai Community Development Center expanded its partnership with the four Asian Pacific Islander communities in Los Angeles to pursue a national designation by the White House of all five API towns as a Preserve America Neighborhood.
 The other communities are Chinatown, Little Tokyo, Historic Filipinotown and Koreatown.
 They formed the API Preserve America Neighborhood Coalition.
 First Lady Laura Bush presented the "Preserve America" designation, signifying value as a cultural and historic asset.
 The designation made Thai Town eligible for up to $250,000 in Preserve America grants, along with $250,000 in other public and private matching funds.

+In August 2019, on Queen Sirikit’s birthday, a health fair (health expo) was held in Thai Town by the Thai Los Angeles Temple Royal Thai Consulate-General and Thai Nurses Association of California, where medical personnel offered free health check-ups to the Thai community.
+The event garnered over 300 participants.

+In June 2020, as a result of outrage over the George Floyd police brutality case, businesses, including a Thai restaurant were damaged due to rioters and looters.

 Geography

 Thai Town is a six-block neighborhood flanking Hollywood Boulevard between Normandie Avenue and Western Avenue, its entrances being marked by two statues of apsonsi (a mythical half human, half lion angel in Thai folklore).